-The snaggletooth shark of today is the closest living relatives to the Hemipristis serra shark.
+The snaggletooth shark of today is the closest living relative to the Hemipristis Serra shark.
 This weasel shark species can be found in the Indo-West Pacific area, and they can often be located near the bottom of the water column of coastal regions.
 While this shark species is vulnerable to extinction, the snaggletooth shark is rarely seen.

 The Pristiophorus Striatus was a sawshark that existed during the Miocene period between five and 23 million years ago.
-These sharks had many of the same similarities with its modern sawsharks.
+These sharks had many of the same similarities as their modern sawsharks.
 They are under the same genus (Pristiophorus).

 These sharks had five gills and an elongated snout.
 Other characteristics included rostral sawteeth.
-The Pristiophorus striatus were small but mighty with an approximate length of 3.6 feet.
+The Pristiophorus striatus was small but mighty with an approximate length of 3.6 feet.

 Sawsharks are noted for their long, saw-like snout, which is how they get their nicknames.
 They have two dorsal fins but do not have any anal fins.
 The body is covered in tiny placoid scales, and the teeth are modified and covered in hard enamel.

 Sawsharks are yellowish-brown in color, with occasionally covered in dark spots or blotches.
 This coloration permits the predator to blend effortlessly with the sandy ocean floor, making unsuspecting prey none the wiser until it is too late.